dkerwin/django-pki/README.markdown

 Hasattr hack is required because Django imports settings.py multiple times.
 If you do not like this, place handler initialization code to urls.py or somewhere else in your project.

-### Do not forget to run `python manage.py syncdb` to create necessary database objects
+### django-pki uses south for database creation and migration.
+Do not forget to run `python manage.py syncdb` to create the necessary non django-pki database objects.
+After that run `./manage.py migrate pki` to setup the new django-pki tables.

 WSGI setup example
 ------------------